minio/docs/source/reference/minio-mc/mc-ilm-rule-export.rst

 ~~~~~~~~~~

 .. mc-cmd:: ALIAS

-   *Required* The :ref:`alias <alias>` and full path to the bucket on the MinIO
+   :required:

-   deployment for which to export object lifecycle management rules.
-For
+   The :ref:`alias <alias>` and full path to the bucket on the MinIO deployment for which to export object lifecycle management rules.
-   example:
+   For example:

    .. code-block:: none

-      mc ilm export myminio/mydata > bucket-lifecycle.json
+      mc ilm rule export myminio/mydata > bucket-lifecycle.json

 Global Flags
 ~~~~~~~~~~~~